 It is also possible for you to set up a more specific tour or meeting with someone from a program or department of interest.
 Not every program is the same from school to school.
 Knowing the pros and cons and what they have to offer can help to inform your decision to apply or attend.

-If you are planning on taking the ACT again, be sure to register for the OCTOBER 27 test.
-The registration deadline is September 28.
-This will be the last national test available before December application deadlines.
-For help registering, students can register with Ernie, our College Access Advisor, during lunches.
-Contact Ernie or the Counseling Office for more details.
+The September 14 ACT is the last national test available before November 1st college application deadlines (e.g. U of U, BYU).
+Late Registration lasts through August 30.
+The following ACT is October 26.
+The registration deadline is September 20.
+For help registering, students can register with Katie, our College Access Advisor, during lunches.
+Contact Katie or the Counseling Office for more details.
 Fee Waivers are available for those who qualify.

 UtahFutures offers free ACT prep through their Learning Express Library.

 Shmoop offers an online ACT prep program that is FREE to Utah students.
 This program includes tutorials targeted toward the specific needs of each student as assessed in an initial practice test.
 To create an account, click the link below.
-Magic Word: MOUNTAINS or HIKING
+Magic Word: ZION

-If in-person test prep is more of your style, Highland offers a $5 ACT prep class.
-It is a six week course, taking place Tuesdays after school.
-The first session starts September 11.
-See the Highland treasurer, West, to register.
-There are additional classes in the community.
+If in-person test prep is more of your style, there are classes in the community.
 Check out the links below.

 Once you have found colleges with majors you are interested in, narrow them down to 4-10.
 You should have schools that fall into three categories: Safety Schools, Good Fit Schools, and Reach Schools.
 To find out what category the school fits into, use the UtahFutures link below to see how the college's average ACT score and GPA compare to your own.